Sweat Equity Agreement: Understanding Startup Equity

-When working on getting a start-up business off the ground or when moving into a growth phase, balancing your budget with your need for resourcing – and talented resources at that – can be a tricky juggling act.
-Sweat equity can provide a workable solution.
+When starting a new business or transitioning into a growth phase, balancing your budget with your need for talented resources – and ensuring compliance with employment law – can be a tricky juggling act.
+Sweat equity can offer a viable solution for those seeking to issue equity without an immediate cash outlay.

 Sweat equity agreement in startup

-Sweat equity is when employees agree to provide work in exchange for a stake in the company.
-Imagine that, instead of handing over a full payslip each month, you’ve agreed to hand over 10 – or 100, or 1000 shares.
+Sweat equity refers to the practice where employees agree to provide work in exchange for an ownership stake in the company.
+Imagine that, instead of handing over a full payslip each month, you’ve agreed to hand over 10, 100, or 1000 shares.
 This means your company can hold on to its cash in the present and that your employees become literally invested in seeing the company succeed.
 Your employee is banking on the company growing, so the shares increase in value, and their hard work becomes even more profitable.

 With a sweat equity agreement, your business’s future growth and success will directly benefit your employees.
-However, there are serious risks that come with offering equity to employees and third parties.
+However, there are significant risks associated with offering equity to employees and third parties.
 To safeguard your company, a sweat equity agreement is non-negotiable.

 What is sweat equity?